-COVID-19 Emergency Preparedness: Minister lays $60.6 million loan before Parliament
+COVID-19 Emergency Preparedness: Minister lays $60.6 million loan before parliament

 Wed, 23 Nov 2022 Source: GNA

-Mrs Abena Osei-Asare, a Deputy Minister of Finance has laid before Parliament a loan agreement of $60.6 million as a Third Additional Financing for the Ghana COVID-19 Emergency Preparedness and Response project.
+Deputy Minister of Finance, Abena Osei-Asare, has laid before parliament a loan agreement of $60.6 million as a third additional financing for the Ghana COVID-19 emergency preparedness and response project.

 The Deputy Minister did the presentation of the loan agreement for and on behalf of the Minister of Finance.